-Investments in money market funds and marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the accompanying statement of financial position.
+Investments in money market funds and marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the accompanying statements of financial position.
 See further discussion of fair value measurements at Note 2.
-Investment income and unrealized gains and losses are reported as changes in unrestricted net assets.
+Investment income and realized and unrealized gains and losses are reported as changes in unrestricted net assets.